w3c/wai-curricula/content/designer/flexible-layout-and-design.md

 {% include excol.html type="middle" %}

-Discuss strategies to provide mechanisms for users to perceive different web page regions.
-Present different strategies to supplement various content types using visual and textual cues.
+Explain how people with disabilities perceive different web page regions and contents through text and visual landmarks and cues.
+Present different strategies to include such cues early in the design phase.

 #### Learning Outcomes for Topic

 Students should be able to:

 * define page regions by using appropriate visual and programmatic landmarks
-* design user interfaces with text cues to convey information provided through vision only, for example to convey required form fields
+* design user interfaces with text cues to convey information provided through vision only, for example to convey required form fields and available dates in a calendar
 * design user interfaces with focus indicators that enable people to tell where they are as they move through web pages and applications using the keyboard

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Show examples of different regions of web pages, such as header, navigation, main, and footer.
-Explain that the use of landmarks is needed for people to perceive such regions.
-Explain that defining landmarks is a designers' responsibility, whereas implementing such landmarks is a responsibility shared with the developer.
+Explain that several groups of people with disabilities rely on visual and programatic landmarks to perceive such regions.
+Explain that defining landmarks and their styling is a designers' responsibility, whereas implementing such landmarks and their semantics is a developers' responsibility.
-* Show examples of interfaces where information is provided through vision only, such as those with icons to convey when a form field is required.
+* Show examples of interfaces where information is provided through vision only, such as those with icons to convey when a form field is required and those with colors to convey available dates in a calendar.
 Explain that some people cannot rely on visual means to obtain information, so text is needed for them to understand the information provided.
 For references on how to complement information presented visually with text, see technique [G96: Providing textual identification of items that otherwise rely only on sensory information to be understood](https://www.w3.org/WAI/WCAG21/Techniques/general/G96.html).
 * Invite students to navigate a web page with appropriate focus indicators first, and then invite them to navigate a web page without focus indicators.
 Explain how focus indicators allow people using the keyboard only to determine where they are as they move through web pages and applications using the keyboard only.
 For reference on how to provide appropriate focus indicators, see techniques [G149: Using user interface components that are highlighted by the user agent when they receive focus](https://www.w3.org/WAI/WCAG21/Techniques/general/G149.html) and [G195: Using an author-supplied, highly visible focus indicator](https://www.w3.org/WAI/WCAG21/Techniques/general/G195.html).

 #### Ideas to Assess Knowledge for Topic

 Optional ideas to assess knowledge:

-* Practical &mdash; Give students a web page and ask them to define the appropriate landmarks for users to perceive such regions.
+* Practical &mdash; Give students a web page and ask them to define the appropriate landmarks and their styling for users to perceive such regions.
 Assess how students provide mechanisms to perceive such regions.
-* Practical &mdash: Give students examples of required form fields and ask them to provide text information and visual cues to indicate that they are required.
+* Practical &mdash: Give students examples of information conveyed visually and ask them to provide text information to help understand the information.
 Assess how students provide the necessary textual information and visual cues to supplement information.

 {% include excol.html type="end" %}

 {% include excol.html type="start" %}

-### Topic: Color
+### Topic: Use of Color

 {% include excol.html type="middle" %}